Carrière Wellington: Museum

 The Carrière Wellington museum consists of a visitor centre displaying historic artifacts and presenting the historical context of the Battle of Arras, including the work of the tunnellers and the military strategy that underlay the tunnels' construction.
 It was opened to the public on 1 March 2008.

 The tunnels are accessed via a lift shaft that takes visitors approximately 22 m (70 ft) under the ground inside the galleries of the underground quarry.
-The tour consists of both guided and audioguided tours on a planned path accessible for wheelchairs.
+The tour consists of both guided and audio-guided tours on a planned path accessible for wheelchairs.
 The visitors discover the development of the strategy of the Battle of Arras, and also the daily life of the tunnelers of New-Zealand and the soldiers of the British Expeditionary Forces sent in these tunnels to prepare this battle.

 The site is also a memorial dedicated to the battle of Arras, with a memorial wall remembering all the regiments involved in the battle of Arras.
 Since the Hundred Years of the battle in 2017, a second memorial wall is dedicated to portraits of NZ Tunnellers, and a statue was installed in the park for the remembrance of these tunnellers.
-Each year, a ceremony is organised at 6.30 am on April 9th.
+Each year, a ceremony is organised at 6.30 am on April 9.

 The museum opened in 2008.
 Between 2008 and 2013, it has welcomed 45 000 visitors per year.
 Since 2014, the affluence increased to 70 000 visitors each year.